-Despise all of this, a lot of people seem to leave their mind at the door when it comes to talking about the Bible.
+Despise all of this, some people seem to leave their mind at the door when it comes to the Bible.
 The truth is that God has provided us with many reasons to trust Him.
-God does not ask for blind faith; instead He has provided us with a great deal of evidence.
-When people come to us and say "How do you know the Bible is true?", it's actually possible to give reasons to trust the Scriptures.
+God doesn't ask for blind faith!
+Instead He's provided us with a great deal of evidence.
+When people ask "How do you know the Bible is true?", it's possible to give reasons to trust the Scriptures.

-What we are going to do in this lesson is take a look at some of the reasons why we can trust the Bible.
-How do we know that it is really what it claims to be?
-How do we know it can be trusted?
-Let's take a look and find out.
+Let's take a look at some of the reasons why we can trust the Bible.
+How do we know that it's what it claims to be and can be trusted?